Juwan23D/Retail-Sales-Analysis/README.md

 * Does gross income depend on the proportion of customers in the loyalty program?
 On payment method?
 * Are there any differences in indicators between men and women?
 * Which product category generates the highest income?

+  _These questions will the firsthand thoughts of the customer.
+Knowing what their viewpoint about the stores will provide insight on how to enhance their experience._